ncbi/ncbi-cxx-toolkit-public/src/app/oligofar/README.txt

                 less then given value, the second hash type is used.

     --window-skip=pos,...
     -k pos,...
-Always skip certain positions of reads when hashing and scoring (effectively consider them as `N's).
+Always skip certain positions of reads when hashing.
+                Useful in combination with -n0 when it is known that certain bases have poor quality for all reads.
+                If used with --ambiguify-positions=true (extended option, may be changed in next release), just replaces appropriate bases with `N's, then this option affects scoring as well.

     --input-max-alt=count
     -a count    Maximal number of alternative versions of window (based on